basecamp/kamal-site/docs/configuration/docker-registry.md

 ---
+# This file has been generated from the Kamal source, do not edit directly.
+# Find the source of this file at lib/kamal/configuration/docs/registry.yml in the Kamal repository.
 title: Registry
 ---

 # Registry

-The default registry is Docker Hub, but you can change it using `registry/server`:
+The default registry is Docker Hub, but you can change it using `registry/server`.

-A reference to a secret (in this case, `DOCKER_REGISTRY_TOKEN`) will look up the secret in the local environment.
+A reference to a secret (in this case, `DOCKER_REGISTRY_TOKEN`) will look up the secret in the local environment:

 ```yaml
 registry: